Gabriele Carannante

 Gabriele Carannante (born 27 February 1999) is an Italian football player.
-He plays for club Grosseto.
+He plays for club Casatese Merate.

 Club career

 He spent the first several seasons of his senior career in Serie D.

 On 2 September 2019 he joined Serie C club Pianese on loan from Parma.

 He made his professional Serie C debut for Pianese on 15 September 2019 in a game against AlbinoLeffe.
 He started the game and was substituted at half-time.

 On 14 September 2020 he was loaned to Legnago.
 On 28 January 2021 he moved on loan to Turris.

 On 17 September 2021, he joined Casertana in Serie D.